Skip to content

 Loss & Training

-A two-stage fine-tuning strategy is adopted: pre-fine-tuning on single-speaker speech (LibriSpeech) to learn single-speaker structured prediction, followed by fine-tuning on multi-speaker conversational speech.
-Hyper-SD is trained with NLLLoss; the hyperbolic classifier is optimized with RiemannianAdam; remaining components use AdamW.
+A two-stage fine-tuning approach is adopted: first pre-fine-tuning on single-speaker speech (LibriSpeech) to learn the structured prediction format, then moving to multi-speaker conversation speech.
+Hyper-SD is trained with NLLLoss, using RiemannianAdam for the hyperbolic classifier and AdamW for other components.
 WavLM uses a smaller learning rate, while other modules use a larger one.

 Key Experimental Results